 Our campus is also very much accessible via Skytrain (we are across from the Braid Street Station) and/or city transit bus routes.

 Yes.
 Parents can expect to spend about $500 depending on the amount of extras purchased for scattered laundry days etc.

-Our campus boasts a full-size gymnasium, large multi-purpose room and integrated outdoor spaces to facilitate physical learning.
-We also have 20,000 square feed of play deck spaces throughout the school.
-We are a 7 minute walk from Hume Park which has soccer fields, tennis courts a playground and water park.
+Our campus boasts a full-size gymnasium, a large multi-purpose room and integrated outdoor spaces to facilitate physical learning.
+We also have 20,000 square feet of play deck spaces throughout the school.
+We are a 7-minute walk from Hume Park which has soccer fields, tennis courts a playground and a water park.

-Homework levels for students vary on a per grade level and sometimes individually and increase with the age of the student and with the complexity of the curriculum.
+Homework levels for students vary per grade level and sometimes individually and increase with the age of the student and with the complexity of the curriculum.